-The hammer can be equipped with an automatic greasing device Ramlube II.
-See "Ramlube II" on page 14.
+The hammer can be equipped with an automatic greasing device.

 Do not remove the grease cartridge unnecessarily.
 Always keep the grease cartridge in the greasing device to prevent dirt from entering the greasing device.

 Note: Some hammer models are equipped with an adapter kit for manual greasing and do not include an automatic greasing device.